 If you grow your own raspberries, you will need to know how to trim raspberry bushes.
 Raspberries are luscious and delicious fruit.
 They have many health properties and are rich in vitamins and minerals.
-Many people buy them regularly in stores and fresh produce markets.
-But it is not actually necessary to spend a lot of money in order to enjoy this wonderful fruit.

 There is nothing nicer than dipping into a bowl of sweet, juicy raspberries grown in your own garden.
 They are relatively easy to grow, but the secret to successfully cultivating them is knowing how to trim raspberry bushes, and when to cut back your plants, in order for your bushes to keep on producing new fruit.